chanzuckerberg/open-science/about.md

 This website and all its contents are made available under the [CC-BY 4.0 License](/open-science/LICENSE), courtesty of [Creative Commons](https://creativecommons.org/licenses/by/4.0/).
-This content was released under the MIT License until August 4, when it was updated to align with CZI's new licensing policies.
+This content was released under the MIT License until August 4, 2023 when it was changed to align with CZI's updated licensing policies.

 ## Acknowledgements